w3f/polkadot-wiki/docs/learn/learn-assets.md

 an asset, as the chain does not enforce the uniqueness of metadata like "name" and "symbol".
 The creator must also specify a minimum balance, preventing accounts from having dust balances.

+Asset classes and instances can have associated metadata.
+The metadata is an array of data that the class Owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
+The [Uniques pallet](./learn-nft-pallets.md) also supports setting key/value pairs as attributes to a class or instance.

 An asset class has several privileged roles.
 The creator of the asset automatically takes on all privileged roles, but can reassign them after creation.
 These roles are: